arbeyduran82/cartera/README.md

 # Project "Cartera" (Portfolio).
 [User Manual](https://giohosting.com "User Manual \br") "Cartera" (Portfolio) is an incredible software focused on a company selling products on credit.
-> It's purpose is for general use, it is developed with JAVA and MYSQL
+> Its purpose is for general use, it is developed with JAVA and MYSQL

 ## Modules
 * Users